 The soup really warmed us up and filled our bellies before continuing on.

 Traveling in a Circle

 It was rainy, overcast, foggy, and misty on day one of our Iceland trip.
 Fortunately, the weather was pretty good the rest of the vacation.
 But, the weather that first day did put a damper on things — most notably views.

 Our next stop on the Golden Circle was Geysir.
 The geothermal field has walking trails among steaming vents, turquoise pools and mud formations.
 It’s where the English word ‘geyser’ comes from.

-I don’t have any pictures of Geysir because it was raining pretty good then.
+I don’t have any pictures because it was raining pretty good then.
 Having seen Yellowstone in the states, Geysir pales in comparison.
 But, for many Europeans it’s quite unique.
 It was still worth the half hour or so we spent there, as the geothermal field sits right on the way to our primary destination.

 Gullfoss was just ten minutes further down the road.

 Rain Gear: Required Icelandic Attire